Buffett says Berkshire's results do not represent business

-OMAHA, Neb., May 5 (Reuters) - Billionaire Warren Buffett on Saturday told shareholders that Berkshire Hathaway Inc’s first-quarter earnings reflected strong performance despite a new accounting rule that pushed the company to a net loss.
+OMAHA, Neb.
+(Reuters) - Billionaire Warren Buffett on Saturday told shareholders that Berkshire Hathaway Inc’s (BRKa.N) first-quarter earnings reflected strong performance despite a new accounting rule that pushed the company to a net loss.

 “It really is not representative of what is going on in the business at all,” Buffett told shareholders at Berkshire’s annual meeting in Omaha, Nebraska on Saturday.